3DPrintings

 Loading

-Structural parts have, for a long time, been much more convenient to produce through CNC machining.
-That is because CNC machining can usually produce load-bearing parts much more efficiently than 3D printing.
-That is why non-structural parts are a much more convenient option to produce through 3D printing.
+Structural parts have, for a long time, been much more convenient to produce through it.
+That is because it can usually produce load-bearing parts much more efficiently than this printing technique.
+That is why non-structural parts are a much more convenient option to produce through additive manufacturing.

 Environment